istio/proxy/src/envoy/mixer/README.md

 * mixer_server is required
 * mixer_attributes: these attributes will be sent to the mixer in both Check and Report calls.
 * forward_attributes: these attributes will be forwarded to the upstream istio/proxy.
 It will send them to mixer in Check and Report calls.
-* quota_name, quota_amount are used for making quota call. quota_amount is default to 1 if missing.
+* quota_name, quota_amount are used for making quota call. quota_amount defaults to 1.
 * check_cache_keys is to cache check calls.
 If missing or empty, check calls are not cached.

 ## HTTP Route opaque config
-By default, mixer filter only forwards attributes and does not call mixer server.
+By default, the mixer filter only forwards attributes and does not call mixer server.
 This behavior can be changed per HTTP route by supplying an opaque config:

 ```
  "routes": [